LukasBommes/PV-Hawk/docs/source/using_own_data.rst

   Examples of invalid video frames: (a) Background rows visible, (b) scanned row truncated, and (c) neighbour row intruding.

-Shown below are images and videos of valid recordings.
+Below are some images and videos of valid recordings.

 .. _other_example_frames:
 .. figure:: images/other_example_frames.png

   Examples of valid IR video frames.

+.. video:: _static/videos/single_row_horizontal.mp4
+   :width: 345
+   :height: 276

+.. video:: _static/videos/single_row_vertical.mp4
+   :width: 345
+   :height: 276

-.. video:: _static/videos/example_recording.mp4
+.. video:: _static/videos/double_row_vertical.mp4
-   :width: 640
+   :width: 345
-   :height: 512
+   :height: 276

-[video of horizontal single row]
-[video of vertical single row]

 As mentioned earlier, you can choose a non-nadiral camera angle to prevent sun reflections on the PV modules.
 However, you may not always be able to completely prevent sun reflections.
 For this case, we provide a sun reflection filter in the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_.